ChuanChinLai/LaiEngine/README.md

 # The LaiEngine

-A homemade 2D game engine written in C++ using [Simple DirectMedia Layer](https://www.libsdl.org/) (SDL 2.0).

-A Tower Defense Game made by the engine.
+LaiEngine is a 2D game engine built from the ground up using C++ with [Simple DirectMedia Layer](https://www.libsdl.org/) (SDL 2.0).
+LaiEngine’s features include: GameObjects, Heap Manager, Smart Pointers, Mathematics Library, and Asset Builder.
+Also available in the project is an example game I built with the LaiEngine to showcase the engine’s features.

 ### How to: